 calls, or emails.
 The goal for each of these prototypes is to validate the

 assumptions that the team is making.
-The prototype

 To test our solutions, we use both qualitative research and quantitative